 Monument to Miguel Grau, Naval memorial in Plaza Grau, Lima, Peru

-Monument to Miguel Grau is a granite and bronze structure in Plaza Grau, Lima.
-The four-sided tower rises 21 meters and features a statue of the Admiral in dress uniform, surrounded by additional sculptural figures and maritime ornamentation.
+The Monument to Miguel Grau is a granite and bronze structure standing in Plaza Grau, in the Lima District.
+It takes the form of a four-sided tower topped by a statue of the Admiral in dress uniform, surrounded by sculptural figures and maritime ornamentation.

-Spanish sculptor Victorio Macho designed this memorial, which was unveiled on October 28, 1946, under President José Luis Bustamante y Rivero.
-The monument honors the Admiral for his significant role in Peru's naval history.
+The memorial was designed by Spanish sculptor Victorio Macho and unveiled on October 28, 1946, during the presidency of José Luis Bustamante y Rivero.
+It honors the Admiral for his role in the War of the Pacific in the 19th century.

-The monument displays figures climbing upward, representing the resolve of naval personnel in their service.
-Maritime symbols such as anchors and ship wheels surround the central statue, connecting the work to seafaring traditions.
+The monument shows figures climbing upward, representing the dedication of naval personnel.
+Anchors, ship wheels, and other maritime elements surround the central statue, connecting the work to Peru's seafaring traditions.

 The community of curious travelers